-The main elements in V-REP that are used for building a simulation scene are scene objects (objects in short).
+The main elements in CoppeliaSim that are used for building a simulation scene are scene objects (objects in short).
 Objects are visible in the scene hierarchy and in the scene view.
 In the scene view, objects have a three dimensional representation as illustrated in following figure:

 Following list gives a brief functional description of each object type: